-The Architectural Institute of British Columbia regulates the profession of architecture on behalf of the public.
+In the interest of the public, the Architectural Institute of British Columbia regulates the profession of architecture through a responsive regulatory framework.

 - Inclusive: Providing equal opportunity and supportive of diversity